kderoulet/solitaire/readme.md

 ![](/images/randomizer.png)

-Notice how the array is randomly resorted from right to left

 So, it chooses a random number and switches it with the number at the very end, excluding the last digit on the next go-round.
-The final remaining value is assigned to the [0] value of the array.
-It thus builds a stack, starting from the bottom up, of random values in our array.
-After this randomization, we unshift from this randomized 52-length array to build the arrays behind the 7 starting piles on the board.
+When finished, the final remaining value is assigned to the [0] value of the array.
+It thus builds a stack from the bottom up of random values in our array.
+After this randomization, we shift from this randomized 52-length array to build the arrays behind the 7 starting piles on the board.

 ### The Card Movement Math